Boosting Search Engines with Interactive Agents: Search Agents

 \subsection{Self-Supervised T5 Agent}

-We suggest to train a generative LM agent in a supervised manner by making use of synthetic search sessions generated by Rocchio expansions.
-We use T5~\citep{t5}, a pretrained transformer encoder-decoder model which achieves state-of-the-art results on multiple NLU tasks.
-As a search agent, T5 predicts a single new search expansion from an observed state, i.e.,\ the query, previous expansions, and the top-5 title/document/answer-triples.
-In the spirit of \emph{everything-is-string-prediction}, both state and expansions are represented as plain strings.
-See the Appendix for a full example.
+It is straightforward to train a generative search agent in a supervised manner on the Rocchio sessions.
+We use T5, a popular pretrained transformer encoder-decoder model.
+As a search agent, T5 learns to predict a new search expansion from each observed state.
+In the spirit of \emph{everything-is-string-prediction}, state and expansions are represented as plain strings.
+See Appendix \ref{sec:a-observations-details} for a full example.

-Our T5 agent is trained in a purely supervised fashion: we produce multi-step episodes using the Rocchio expansions described in the previous section and treat each step as a single training example.
+Our T5 agent is trained via Behavioral Cloning (BC)~\citep{Michie1990}.
+We treat each step in a Rocchio session as a single training example.
 As is common in sequence prediction tasks, we use the cross-entropy loss for optimization.

-At test time, we start with the initial query and incrementally add new expansions, querying the trained T5 model in every step.
-We then use the refined query to retrieve new documents and continue until either the set of new documents is empty or we reach the maximum number of 10 steps.
-Throughout the session, we maintain the top-5 documents among all those retrieved, as detailed in Section \ref{sec:aggregation}.
+BC is perhaps the simplest form of Imitation Learning (IL), and has been proven effective in a variety of application domains~\citep{sharma2018,rodriguez2019}.
+In our query refinement task, it allows to inherit the expressive power of the Rocchio query expansions and, differently from other IL approaches~\citep{ross11a,ho2016,Ding2020}, requires only \emph{offline} interactions with the search engine.
+Crucially, this enables scaling to the large action spaces and model sizes typical of recent LMs.
+Our T5 agent can also be described as a Decision Transformer with fixed max return~\citep{decisiontransformer}.

-\section{Reinforcement Learning: MuZero Agent}
+\subsection{Reinforcement Learning: MuZero Agent}

-MuZero~\citep{muzero} is a state-of-the-art search-based agent characterized by a learnable model of the environment dynamics.
-This allows the use of Monte Carlo tree search (MCTS) to predict the next action while planning, in the absence of an explicit simulator.
-In the current use case, MuZero aims to anticipate the latent state implied by each action with regard to the results obtained by the search engine.
-For instance, in the example above, it will predict the effect of adding a certain term (``dialects''), without knowing the exact content that will be returned.
-This offers a performance advantage of many orders of magnitude as executing a query with the \emph{real} search engine is resource-intense.
-Following the notation of \citet{muzero}, the agent has the following three learnable components.
+Learning to search lends itself naturally to be modeled as a reinforcement learning problem.
+To explore also the feasibility of learning search policies from scratch, we implement an RL search agent based on MuZero~\citep{muzero}.
+MuZero is a state-of-the-art agent characterized by a learnable model of the environment dynamics.
+This allows the use of Monte Carlo tree search (MCTS) to predict the next action, in the absence of an explicit simulator.
+In our use case, MuZero aims to anticipate the latent state implied by each action with regard to the results obtained by the search engine.
+For instance, in the example of Figure~\ref{fig:architecture}, it may learn to predict the effect of using the term 'muppet' in combination with a unary operator.
+This approach to planning is intuitive for search, as searchers learn to anticipate the effect of query refinements while not being able to predict specific results.
+Furthermore, this offers a performance advantage of many orders of magnitude against executing queries with the \emph{real} search engine.